gitter-badger/iolcus/README.md

 ### Converting from/to Foundation JSON

 Stadard library provides `NSJSONSerialization` class that has (de-)serialization API (serialization is not yet working in Swift 2, though).
-This class uses Foundation's' hierarchy of types to represent JSON instances (namely, `NSNull`, `NSNumber`, `NSString`, `NSArray` and `NSDictionary`).
+This class uses Foundation's' hierarchy of types to represent JSON instances (namely `NSNull`, `NSNumber`, `NSString`, `NSArray` and `NSDictionary`).
 Medea can convert to/from Foundation JSON representation like follows:

 ````swift
 let jsonAnyObject = JSONSerialization.makeAnyObject(json: jsonBook)